Orsett: History

+Administrative history

+Orsett was an ancient parish in the Barstable Hundred of Essex.
+In 1835, the Orsett Poor Law Union was established, being a group of 18 parishes which collectively delivered their responsibilities under the poor laws.
+A workhouse to serve the union was built in 1837 on Rowley Road in Orsett.

+When elected parish and district councils were established in 1894, Orsett was included in the Orsett Rural District, which was based on the existing poor law union.
+The rural district council met at the workhouse in Orsett, but had its offices in the nearby town of Grays.
+The workhouse later became Orsett Hospital, which was completely rebuilt in the 1960s.

+The civil parish and rural district were both abolished in 1936 on the creation of the new Thurrock Urban District.
+At the 1931 census (the last before its abolition), the civil parish of Orsett had a population of 1,771.

+The parish of Orsett has also been abolished for ecclesiastical purposes, merging with Bulphan and Horndon-on-the-Hill to form a Church of England ecclesiastical parish called "Horndon, Orsett and Bulphan".

 Geography

 The centre of Orsett is aligned on an east–west axis along the High Road, on which is the parish church of St Giles and All Saints along with the animal pound and lock-up opposite Rowley Road.
 Its former workhouse on Rowley Road was developed into a large modern hospital in the 1960s but has, since the 1980s, been reduced in size once again.
 Most of the former shops in the High Road, including the Post Office opposite the Church and the blacksmith's in Rowley Road, have closed to be replaced by just one convenience store which contains a sub post office.

 Two public houses have survived in the centre of the village, one being the prize-winning Whitmore Arms, the other the Foxhound, and outside the village centre Orsett has one additional pub – The Kings Arms.

 Education

 The village's primary school has been located since the mid-19th century in School Lane, educating children up to the age of 14 until 1944 and to 11 thereafter.